pom421/newCareer/README.md

 - repetition
 - practising
-- no comparison : Dan Abramov is a genius, you aren't.
+- no comparison, no expectation : Dan Abramov is a genius, you aren't.
 It's already lost to compare yourself to geniuses.
 So you have nothing to lose, rid of your ego

+# What to conquer in JS?

+- functionnal programming.
+How to test, to debug?
+- ES6 syntax : Promise, destructuring, spread, module, template string, fat arrow
+- Array, String, Number API
+- advanced JS : this, prototype, asynchron & event programming

+JS must serve you.
+You have to trust JS, to have confidence in.

 # newCareer